Matt Osman

 news

 Mar 04, 2025 Congrats to Crystal Fu for her new Arctic sea ice proxy model, BaySIC, published today!
-Open source Python implementation, here.
+Open source Python implementation, here and MATLAB implementation, here.

 Jan 28, 2025 Check out our new work, here, led by Prof. Jess Tierney on reconstructing globally resolved Pliocene Warm Period (3-4 Ma) temperatures!